patricklizon/sudoku/README.md

 - **Browser Tests**: Run in headless Chromium with 5-second timeout
 - **E2E Tests**: Run against `http://localhost:8787` (Wrangler preview) with retry logic in CI
 - **CI Integration**: Tests run in GitHub Actions with proper browser installation and artifact management
+- **Vitest setup**: all vitest setup files defined in test folder
+- **Page Objects setup**: all page object adapters are defined in test folder

 For detailed commands, see the [Testing Scripts](#testing) section.